Apple CarPlay data usage is somewhat mysterious for many in terms of what data you can expect it to use.

-Apple CarPlay uses the same amount of data as your iPhone would.
-Apps using a constant data connection such as Spotify streaming and Google maps can use around 30 MB per hour.
+Yes, Apple CarPlay uses data – the same amount as your iPhone would usually use.
+Apps using a constant data connection, such as Spotify streaming and Google maps, can use around 30 MB per hour.

 Regular SMS messages and telephone calls will not use up your data plan, but iMessage and facetime audio calls will.

 Note: If you are getting Siri to read your text messages or content, it will use some data as Siri needs to connect over the internet to transcribe and understand what you say.

 If you’re looking to save data, it might be best to disable this feature.

 The amount of data used by CarPlay varies greatly depending on how you use it.
 Unsurprisingly, the more internet-connected apps you use, the more data will be used.